-The Michigan vs. Ohio State rivalry is the greatest in college football history, otherwise it wouldn’t be known as “The Game.”
-There are others that started earlier and have featured more meetings, but none of them include two schools that have 19 national championships and 78 conference titles between them.
+The Michigan vs. Ohio State rivalry is arguably the greatest in college football history otherwise, it wouldn't be known as "The Game."
+There are other rivalries that started earlier and have featured more meetings, but none of them include two schools that have 19 national championships and 81 conference titles between them.

-Picking the five best games of these two historic programs' 113 matchups (Michigan leads 58-49-6) is impossible, but there are some moments that stand out for their significance.
+Picking the five best games of these two historic programs' 116 matchups (Michigan leads 58-51-6 as Ohio State vacated its 2010 win) is impossible, but there are some moments that stand out for their significance.
 Here are five.

 Michigan 86, Ohio State 0

 Ann Arbor – Oct.
 25, 1902